Determining evolutionary equations from a single passive boundary observation: Introduction

-The third direction is the Fourier-based approach to passive-observation inverse boundary problems, initiated by Liu and Uhlmann \cite{liu2015determining}, who obtained the first uniqueness result for the simultaneous recovery of the source and the sound speed in thermoacoustic and photoacoustic tomography (TAT/PAT).
-The basic mechanism is the temporal Fourier transform combined with low-frequency asymptotics, typically under a strong non-trapping condition.
-This condition ensures exponential time decay of the wave field and holds generically when the spatial dimension $n$ is odd.
-The exponential decay guarantees that the Fourier-transformed wave field $\hat u(\cdot, k)$ is real-analytic in the frequency variable $k$, which is crucial for the analytic expansion with respect to $k$.
-Subsequent works adopted similar setups and extended this approach in several directions.
-For the wave equation and closely related TAT/PAT models, further simultaneous recovery results have been obtained for the source and the sound speed, or for closely related parameter pairs \cite{knox2020determining,kian2025determination,kian2025uniqueness}.
-For other passive-observation models arising in geomagnetic anomaly detection, brain imaging, and related applications, related inverse formulations have also been studied in different physical settings \cite{deng2019identifying,deng2020identifying,deng2019inverse}.
-More recent works have established related coupled recovery results for evolution equations under additional structural or model-specific assumptions \cite{feizmohammadi2025reconstruction,liu2024inversehyperbolicproblemapplication,kian2022simultaneous}.
-At the same time, this direction also makes clear a basic limitation of the passive setting: unlike the classical active-measurement framework, one only has access to probing spaces generated by a single PDE, rather than to products of two independent solutions.
-For this reason, the existing simultaneous recovery results remain tied either to low-frequency arguments or to additional structural assumptions.
-In particular, the first uniqueness result for the simultaneous recovery of $f$ and $c$ in TAT/PAT \cite{liu2015determining}, as well as its subsequent developments, relied on low-frequency asymptotics and did not use the high-frequency part of the spectral data.
-Consequently, the genuinely coupled single-passive-observation problem without strong structural restrictions has remained open for nearly two decades and was highlighted by Uhlmann as his 9th open problem \cite{Uhlmann2019}.
+At the same time, these studies also make clear a fundamental limitation of the passive setting: unlike the classical active‑measurement framework, one only has access to probing spaces generated by a single PDE, rather than to products of two independent solutions.
+For this reason, the existing simultaneous recovery results remain tied either to low‑frequency arguments or to additional structural/regularity assumptions.
+In particular, the first uniqueness result for the simultaneous recovery of \(f\) and \(c\) in TAT/PAT \cite{liu2015determining}, as well as its subsequent developments, relied on low‑frequency asymptotics and did not use the high‑frequency part of the spectral data.
+Consequently, the genuinely coupled single‑passive‑observation problem without strong structural restrictions has remained open for nearly two decades and was highlighted by Uhlmann as his 9th open problem \cite{Uhlmann2019}.

-The method developed in this paper is designed precisely to bridge this gap by developing a novel and unified framework to effectively tackle passive-observation inverse boundary problems.
+In summary, classical active-measurement methods exploit higher data cardinality, while Carleman-based approaches require prior knowledge of either the source or the coefficient, and existing Fourier-based simultaneous recovery results discard high-frequency information.
+The present work introduces a unified framework that overcomes these limitations by combining integral identities, CGO test waves, and complementary low- and high-frequency asymptotics.
+Moreover, it introduces a microlocal approach to tackle the piecewise-regular configurations.
+In this way, our method complements the classical theories for inverse boundary problems and opens up a new field of research in passive-observation inverse problems for evolutionary PDEs.